heritage-happenings/heritage-happenings.github.io/julia-morgan-links.md

 Julia Morgan's design masterpieces, mapped

-Google maps links to Julia Morgan's projects in the Bay Area - with descriptions for each and photos of many.
+_Google maps links to Julia Morgan's projects in the Bay Area - with descriptions for each and photos of many._

+Julia Morgan was a notoriously private person who shunned publicity.
+Little is known about her childhood or personal life.
+But no matter—she left behind a most lasting impressions on California’s landscape and a hard-to-miss hole in the architecture field’s glass ceiling .

+Morgan holds the record for total completed structures designed by a single American architect—she designed more than 700 buildings (most of them houses), so many that even just her Bay Area contributions exceeds the capacity of any one map or index.

 ## https://lib.calpoly.edu/search-and-find/collections-and-archives/architectural/morgan/